rightjs/rightjs-docs/docs/en/tutorials/uniformed-events-handling.md

     });

-The only exception is the the DOM {Element} constructor, to speed the things up, you need to use an option named `events` with the same hash of callbacks you would send to the `on` method
+The only exception is the the DOM {Element} constructor, to speed the things up, you need to use an option named `on` with the same hash of callbacks you would send to the `on` method

     new Element('div', {
       id: 'my-id',
-      events: {
+      on: {
         click:     function() {},
         mouseover: function() {}
       }